1. Tutorial

 ross.save()

-Now that we’ve got our users in the database, let’s add a couple of posts:
+Now let's add a couple of posts:

-post1 = TextPost(title='Fun with MongoEngine', author=john)
+post1 = TextPost(title='Fun with MongoEngine', author=ross)

 post1.content = 'Took a look at MongoEngine today, looks pretty cool.'